-6.2.
-Key insights from the workshop
+6.2 Key insights from the workshop

-Workshop participants were presented with 5 themes and encouraged to share their views amongst the group.
+Workshop participants were presented with 5 themes and encouraged to share their views amongst he group.
 The themes discussed were:

-- Lack of access to useful information, knowledge, and best practice guides for energy efficient interventions. - Lack of demand for skilled workforce in energy efficiency. - Lack of availability, or inadequate, training programs (in terms of scope, quality, content, costs, etc.). - Lack of shared vision and values for energy efficiency across the supply chain. - Inadequate policy landscape, including lack of government incentives.
+- Lack of access to useful information, knowledge, and best practice guides for energy efficientinterventions. - Lack of demand for skilled workforce in energy efficiency. - Lack of availability, or inadequate, training programs (in terms of scope, quality, content, costs, etc.). - Lack of shared vision and values for energy efficiency across the supply chain. - Inadequate policy landscape, including lack of government incentives.

 The following section summarises the key insights derived from the workshop discussions.
+The detailed insights are presented in the Appendixes (10.4).